gartens/amivapi/docs/User_Guide.md

      u'title': u'A random Event',
      u'title_id': 1}

 Yay!
-The title and description are added in english as requested.
+The title and description are added in English as requested.

 # Working with files